 Jump to:

-- Mind-blowing flavor: These cookies taste expensive, luxurious.
-The brown butter adds a lovely nutty flavor to them, the sugar quantity is just right, and the chocolate flavor just shines through
+- Mind-blowing flavor: These cookies taste expensive and luxurious, not cheap and sweet.
+The brown butter adds a lovely nutty flavor to them, the small amount of coffee gives them an amazing depth, the sugar quantity is just right, and the chocolate flavor shines through

 Don't believe me?
-Check out some of the reviews I've received on these cookies:
+Check out just a few of the reviews I've received on these cookies:

 I made them...we ate them...I must make more of them!
 These are the best cookies I have ever made so thank you for sharing!
 Ooey, gooey, chewy, chocolatey - so sinful and perfect!